-The medical expense deduction is permitted only for households in which the head, spouse, or cohead is at least 62 or a person with disabilities.
+The health and medical care expense deduction is permitted only for households in which the head, spouse, or cohead is at least 62 or a person with disabilities.
 The PHA will verify that the family meets the definition of an elderly or disabled family provided in the Eligibility chapter, and as described in Chapter 7 (7-IV.A) of this plan.